kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Enhanced_Theory_Presentation.md

      OR Phone LIKE '[0-9][0-9][0-9].[0-9][0-9][0-9].[0-9][0-9][0-9][0-9]'
      OR Phone LIKE '[0-9][0-9][0-9]-[0-9][0-9][0-9]-[0-9][0-9][0-9][0-9]')
     AND
-    -- Email validation pattern
+    -- WorkEmail validation pattern
-    Email LIKE '%_@_%.__%'
+    WorkEmail LIKE '%_@_%.__%'
-    AND Email NOT LIKE '%..%'  -- No consecutive dots AND Email NOT LIKE '.%'    -- Doesn't start with dot AND Email NOT LIKE '%.'    -- Doesn't end with dot ORDER BY CustomerName;
+    AND WorkEmail NOT LIKE '%..%'  -- No consecutive dots AND WorkEmail NOT LIKE '.%'    -- Doesn't start with dot AND WorkEmail NOT LIKE '%.'    -- Doesn't end with dot ORDER BY CompanyName;
 ```

 ### Case-Insensitive and Accent-Insensitive Searches